Samra761/Real-Time-Safety-Gear-Detection-System/README.md

 # Real-Time Safety Gear Detection System

 A computer vision system that detects hard hats and safety vests on people using a live webcam feed.
-Built for the IoT & Embedded Systems intern assessment.
+Built for the intern assessment.

 ---